The following are some of the specific locations on our website that may have useful information for you as you consider your employment options:

 UI Claims Data Webpage

-Wyoming's seasonally adjusted unemployment rate fell from 4.1% in December to 4.0% in January.
-Wyoming’s unemployment rate was the same as the U.S. unemployment rate of 4.0%.
+Wyoming's seasonally adjusted unemployment rate fell from 3.7% in March to 3.6% in April 2019.
+Wyoming’s unemployment rate was lower than its April 2018 level of 4.0% and the same as the current U.S. unemployment rate of 3.6%.

 Wyoming is projected to add more than 5,000 jobs from 2018 to 2020, according to the most recent short-term projections from the Research & Planning (R&P) section of the Wyoming Department of Workforce Services.